igorbenic/pets/readme.txt

 Make sure you have set the donation form under Pets > Settings > Give.

+= Petfinder Search Form does not work =

+Please make sure to create the fields under Pets > Fields to match the Petfinder attributes found on https://www.petfinder.com/developers/v2/docs/#get-animals.

+For example, for attribute status, create a field:

+- Name: Status (or any other)
+- slug: status (Important to be the same as attribute on Petfinder)
+- type: dropdown
+- options: Adoptable, Found, Adopted

 == Changelog ==

+= 1.2.1 - 2020-08-26 =
+* Fix: Petfinder search form fixed and FAQ added

 = 1.2.0 - 2020-07-15 =
 - New: Add a Pet Form which will always add a new pet.